knode/meetups/portland-or-usa/pdxnode.md

 Hack nights are held on 3rd Thursdays, colocating with [SEPoCoNi](http://epdx.org/groups/sepoconi) ("Southeast Portland Coders Night") at Side Door, a coffee shop/diner/bar.
 This is more
 free-form: there's more emphasis on socializing and hacking than structure.
+Newbies are encouraged to introduce themselves by the organizers saying hi to unfamiliar faces, and are asked about what they'd like to work on or if they have projects they'd like help with.
+If new to Node, we point them to various Node resources including nodeschool.io

 ### Workshops